curtis86/spaceweather/README.md

 ## Thanks

-Big thanks to NASA and NOAA for making this data so easily available at such high frequencies.
+Big thanks to SWPC & NOAA for making this data so easily available at such high frequencies.
+Thanks to ACE (Advanced Composition Explorer) for all its hard work over the years!

 ## License

 The MIT License (MIT)

-Copyright (c) 2015 Curtis K
+Copyright (c) 2016 Curtis K

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: